callidos/protectora-rocher/README.md

 - **Attack detection**: Protection against replay attacks with strict time windows.
 - **Modularity**: Designed as an independent protocol, easily integrable into other systems.
 - **GNARK Compatibility**: Secure authentication based on zero-knowledge proofs.
+- **Easy-to-use API**: Simplified API for developers to integrate the protocol easily.
+- **Flexible data handling**: Supports secure message sending and receiving with integrated encryption and compression.

 ---